How can I/my company sponsor one of your courses?

 As long as you have received about half of the series before Part One, you can complete the remainder while in the training.
 You must have the series done before the start of Part Three.

-Can I apply for KMI if I have not graduated from a manual therapy school?
+Can I apply for ATSI if I have not graduated from a manual therapy school?

 What if I don’t have a massage license?